dnsimple/dnsimple-support/content/articles/domains-au.markdown

 Please rest assured that those claims are not resolved on a first-come-first-serve basis, but rather depending on how long you are holding that grandfathered name.

-Watch this support article and [our blog](https://blog.dnsimple.com/) as the implementation for this is underway.
+We will expand this support article as the implementation for this is underway.
 If you have any questions, [contact us](https://dnsimple.com/contact), and we'll be happy to help.

 ## Registration requirements